MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

       Right: Residual meridional overturning circulation (shaded) as computed in density coordinates and converted back into depth coordinates, from eddying simulation averaged over years 26-30.
       Black lines show zonal mean temperature, contour interval 1 :sup:`o`\C.

-All things considered, our coarse resolution solutions are not a bad likeness of the (time mean) eddying solution, particularly when we use :filelink:`pkg/gmredi` to parameterize mesoscale eddies.
+In general, our coarse resolution solutions are not a bad likeness of the (time mean) eddying solution, particularly when we use :filelink:`pkg/gmredi` to parameterize mesoscale eddies.
 More detailed comments comparing these solutions are as follows:

 - The superiority of the GM solution is clear in the plot of zonal mean temperature (:numref:`channel_zm_temp_MOC_eddy` left panel vs. :numref:`channel_zm_temp_ml`).
-  Differences among the Eulerian MOC plots (:numref:`channel_zm_temp_MOC_eddy` right panel vs. :numref:`channel_MOC_eul`) are less obvious, except to note that in the more stratified northern section of the domain, the eddying MOC looks more like the coarse "Eulerian + Bolus" GM solution (:numref:`channel_MOC_EULpBOL`).
+  Differences among the Eulerian MOC plots (:numref:`channel_zm_temp_MOC_eddy` right panel vs. :numref:`channel_MOC_eul`) are less obvious, but note that in the more stratified northern section of the domain, the eddying MOC looks more like the coarse "Eulerian + Bolus" GM solution (:numref:`channel_MOC_EULpBOL`).

 - A large anticyclonic barotropic vortex is present away from the topographic ridge as shown in a plot of the barotropic streamfunction (:numref:`channel_bt_psi_eddy`; recall, our domain is located in the Southern Hemisphere, so anticyclonic is counter-clockwise).
-As such, the flow passing through the deep notch is somewhat less than observed in the coarse solution (:numref:`channel_bt_psi`).
+As such, the flow passing through the deep notch is somewhat less than obtained in the coarse solution (:numref:`channel_bt_psi`).
 Yet, similar constraints on barotropic potential vorticity conservation lead to a similar overall pattern.

-- Examining the residual MOC generated from :filelink:`pkg/layers` diagnostics (see :numref:`channel_MOC_eddy_layers` vs. :numref:`channel_bt_MOC_res_T`, :numref:`channel_bt_MOC_res_Ttoz`),
+- Examining the residual circulation generated from :filelink:`pkg/layers` diagnostics (see :numref:`channel_MOC_eddy_layers` vs. :numref:`channel_bt_MOC_res_T`, :numref:`channel_bt_MOC_res_Ttoz`),
-  the non-GM solution seems quite poor, which would certainly have implications on tracer transport had they been included in the model solution.
+  the non-GM solution seems quite poor, which would certainly have implications on tracer transport had any addition tracers been included in the simulation.
 In the GM solution, eddies seem to only partially cancel the cell forced by northward Ekman transport (Deacon Cell).
-In the eddying solution, the residual circulation is oriented in the opposite sense: the relaxation of baroclinicity associated with the northern sponge layer overwhelms the Deacon Cell.
-This would seem to suggest than our parameterization of eddies in GM, or more specifically, our choice for parameter :varlink:`GM_background_K` of 1000 m\ :sup:`2` s\ :sup:`--1`, may be too low, at least for this idealized setup!
+In the eddying solution, the residual circulation is oriented in the opposite sense: eddy fluxes resulting from baroclinic instability due to the northern sponge layer (stratification) overwhelms the Deacon Cell.
+  This would seem to suggest than our parameterization of eddies by GM, or more specifically, our choice for parameter :varlink:`GM_background_K` of 1000 m\ :sup:`2` s\ :sup:`--1`, may be too low, at least for this idealized setup!
-  Parameterizing eddies in the Southern Ocean is a topical research question, but some studies suggest this value of GM thickness diffusivity may indeed be low for values in the Southern Ocean (e.g., Ferreira et al. 2005 JPO).
+  Parameterizing eddies in the Southern Ocean is a topical research question, but some studies suggest this value of GM thickness diffusivity may indeed be low for values in the Southern Ocean (e.g., Ferriera et al. 2005 :cite:`ferriera:05`).
 A weak residual deep cell, oriented with rising flow along the sponge layer, is also present.
   Note that the area enclosed by the dashed green lines in :numref:`channel_MOC_eddy_layers` is quite large, due to episodic large deviations in SST associated with eddies.

 - As might be suggested by the orientation of the residual MOC, in the eddying solution temperature relaxation in the sponge layer is associated with heat gain in the thermocline.
-  In the coarse runs, however, this relaxation is effectively cooling, particularly in the non-GM run.
+  In the coarse runs, however, the sponge layer is effectively cooling, particularly in the non-GM run.
   Unfortunately, at this time there is no diagnostic available in :filelink:`pkg/rbcs` which tabulates these fluxes, so to determine this information, one must compare model potential temperature to the restored temperature.

+.. [#] Note it is not stricly necessary to remove :filelink:`pkg/gmredi` from your high-resolution build -- however, if kept in the list of packages included in
+       :filelink:`packages.conf <verification/tutorial_reentrant_channe/code/packages.conf>`, it then becomes necessary to deactivate in :filelink:`data.pkg <verification/tutorial_reentrant_channel/input/data.pkg>` for this run by setting :varlink:`useGMRedi`\ ``=.FALSE.``.
+If by chance you set a use«PKG» flag to ``.TRUE.`` in :filelink:`data.pkg <verification/tutorial_reentrant_channel/input/data.pkg>` but have not included the package in the build, the model will terminate with error on startup.
+But you can alway set a use«PKG» flag to ``.FALSE.`` whether or not the package is included in the build.